astarte-platform/astarte-device-sdk-esp32/README.md

 the NVS library.
 This will require devices configured as using FAT32 to have two partitions, one using as name the macro `NVS_DEFAULT_PART_NAME` (NVS) and one named `astarte` (FAT32).

+Furthermore, if you whish to use flash encryption for your device the only supported option is NVS.

 ### Re-flashing devices

 As a side effect of NVM usage, credentials will be preserved also between device flashes using